-Philip Setel directs the Civil Registration and Vital Statistics Program at Vital Strategies, where he leads the organization’s work to empower governments to count every life and use data strategically to target resources and policies that improve health and opportunities for their people.
+Philip Setel, Ph.D., directs the Civil Registration and Vital Statistics Program at Vital Strategies, where he leads the organization’s work to empower governments to count every life and use data strategically to target resources and policies that improve health and opportunities for their people.

-Prior to joining Vital Strategies, Philip was an independent consultant providing services on the evaluation of strategic plans, evaluation design, and evaluability studies for organizations including the Global Fund to Fight AIDS, TB and Malaria; The United Nations Children’s Fund (UNICEF); the William and Flora Hewlett Foundation; and The President’s Emergency Plan for AIDS Relief (PEPFAR).
+Before joining Vital Strategies, Setel was an independent consultant providing services on the evaluation of strategic plans, evaluation design, and evaluability studies for organizations including the Global Fund to Fight AIDS, TB and Malaria; The United Nations Children’s Fund (UNICEF); the William and Flora Hewlett Foundation; and The President’s Emergency Plan for AIDS Relief (PEPFAR).
 Prior to this, he served in Director and Deputy-Director roles at the Bill & Melinda Gates Foundation, the University of North Carolina at Chapel Hill, and Newcastle University (UK).
-Philip earned his PhD in Medical Anthropology from Boston University.
+Setel earned his Ph.D. in Medical Anthropology from Boston University.